Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 238.  ### Question238
-How do the developers divide into multiple teams in scaled Scrum?
+How do the Developers divide into multiple teams in scaled Scrum?

 - [ ] The top management divides them
-- [x] The developers divide themselves
+- [x] The Developers divide themselves
 - [ ] The Product Owner divides them
 - [ ] The Scrum Master divides them